Kosiem/RaritanKiller/README.md

 # RaritanKiller

-A python-developed application for managing outlets in a Raritan PDU, using the Raritan RPC library dedicated to this.
-Allows you to connect to a given PDU, and enable, disable and restart its outlets.
-It also offers options to check among all PDUs for outlets that are turned off and to turn them on automatically.
-Use of the program is possible via commands (such a custom CLI).
-To see the commands use help.

-The application will be developed in the future, e.g. to allow checking statistics on power consumption of a given outlet.

-on:
+RaritanKiller is a Python-developed application for managing outlets in a Raritan Power Distribution Unit (PDU) using the Raritan RPC library.
+It allows you to connect to a specific PDU and perform operations such as enabling, disabling, and restarting outlets.
+The application also provides options to check for turned-off outlets across all PDUs and automatically turn them on.
+Additionally, future development plans include adding features to check power consumption statistics for individual outlets.

+## Features

- Choose outlet and turn it on
+- **on**: Choose an outlet and turn it on.
+Syntax: `[on] <outlet_number>`
- syntax: [on] <outlet_number>

-turn_all:
- Turn on all outlets among all PDU's with offline status
+- **turn_all**: Turn on all outlets among all PDUs with an offline status.
+Syntax: `[turn_all]`

-off:
- Choose outlet and turn it off
+- **off**: Choose an outlet and turn it off.
+Syntax: `[off] <outlet_number>`
- syntax: [off] <outlet_number>

-restart:
- Choose outlet and restart it
+- **restart**: Choose an outlet and restart it.
+Syntax: `[restart] <outlet_number>`
- syntax: [restart] <outlet_number>

-show_off:
- Show all outlets with off status syntax [show all] <raritan_ip> (if raritan ip is not given, it will show all matched outlets among all PDU's)

-show:
+- **show_off**: Show all outlets with an off status.
+Syntax: `[show_all] <raritan_ip>`

- Show status of outlets in current raritan syntax [show]
+- **show**: Show the status of outlets in the current Raritan PDU.
+Syntax: `[show]`

-switch:
- Switch to other PDU
- [switch] <raritan_nr> or <raritan_ip>

-close:
- Close program
- syntax [close]

-exit:
+- **switch**: Switch to another PDU.
+Syntax: `[switch] <raritan_nr>` or `[switch] <raritan_ip>`

+- **close**: Close the program.
+Syntax: `[close]`

- Return to main menu
+- **exit**: Return to the main menu.
+Syntax: `[exit]`

- syntax [exit]
+## Usage

+To use the RaritanKiller application, follow these steps:

+1. Install the necessary dependencies by running `pip install raritan`.

+2. Clone this repository or download the source code files.

+3. Import the Raritan RPC library and the RaritanKiller module into your Python project.

+4. Establish a connection with the Raritan PDU using the appropriate credentials and connection details.

+5. If your work environment has a different naming convention for outlets than the platform hostnames, you can use the **translate_hostname** function provided in the RaritanKiller module.
+This function allows you to map the outlet numbers to their corresponding hostnames in your environment.
+You can customize this translation logic based on your naming conventions, with usage of excel file.

+6. Use the available commands to manage the outlets in the PDU.
+Refer to the features section for the command syntax.

+7. Customize the application or integrate it into your own project as needed.

+## Future Enhancements

+The RaritanKiller application is under active development, and the following enhancements are planned for future releases:

+- Support for checking and displaying power consumption statistics of individual outlets.

+- Integration with external monitoring systems to provide real-time alerts and notifications.

+- Addition of a web-based interface for easier management and control of outlets.

+- Improved error handling and logging capabilities.

+- Compatibility with other PDU models and manufacturers.

+Thank you for using RaritanKiller!
+We hope this application simplifies the management of outlets in your Raritan PDUs and contributes to a more efficient power distribution system.